Production & Technical Arts: Stage & Screen

 Our stage management and technical theatre alumni have excellent employment records; those who actively seek work find relevant jobs within weeks of graduation.
 If you train at LAMDA, you will be following in the footsteps of Sir Howard Panter (Joint Chief Executive and Creative Director of Ambassador Theatre Group), Kevin Fitzmaurice (RSC producer and former Executive Director of the Young Vic), Luke Rittner (Chief Executive of the Royal Academy of Dance), Olivier Award-winning lighting designer Natasha Chivers and David Grindrod (theatre and television casting director).

-Students who complete the Foundation Degree at the required level may progress to the one-year top-up BA (Hons) Production & Technical Arts.
+Applicants for the BA (Hons) Top Up courses will be expected to have achieved a good pass at Foundation Degree level in a relevant subject (normally with a classification of Merit), or be able to demonstrate equivalent learning in a professional environment.
 We have added several new options to this one-year BA (Hons) top-up: BA (Hons) Production & Technical Arts: Lighting OR Sound OR Stage Management OR Production Management OR Scenic Construction OR Screen & Audio.

 Students are given a thorough grounding in four core disciplines – stage management, scenic construction, lighting and sound – through classes in stage management, production management, prop making, lighting (including design), rigging, sound, set design, scenic construction, health and safety, first aid, fire safety, WYSIWYG and AutoCAD.
 These classes introduce essential technical disciplines and provide students with an understanding of the elements involved in stage and screen production.